Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 The **Next Generation (next-gen) SDKs** are a group of Amplitude Analytics SDKs that share the same architecture and interfaces.

-Amplitude puts an SDK into maintenance status and under the "**Maintenance SDKs**" section in the left bar if another same-platform next-gen SDK is available, for example, Browser, Android, React Native, and Node.js.
+Amplitude also has "**Maintenance SDKs**".
+These are the time tested, stable SDKs of old.
+Once a next-gen SDK is available for a given platform, older SDKs are moved to maintenance status and under the **Maintenance SDKs** section in the site navigation.
+For example, Browser, Android, React Native, and Node.js.
 Maintenance SDKs only receives bug fixes until deprecation.
 It's strongly recommended to adopt next-gen SDKs to take advantage of their benefits.
 To migrate from a maintenance SDK, refer to the migration guide under each next-gen SDK documentation.

 !!!note
     There are still some SDKs that aren't nex-gen while also not in maintenance, for example Flutter, Java, and iOS.